javierfn90/a01688823-proyecto-integrador-mlops/README.md

 # CAR PRICE PREDICTION - KAGGLE DATASET

 ## Dataset Description
 The car price prediction dataset available on Kaggle is all about the technical details of various car models.
 The dataset includes both technical and price details of the cars.
-The main aim of the dataset is to predict car prices based on given features such as engine power, mileage, manufacturing year, etc.
+The main aim of the dataset is to predict car prices based on given features such as engine power, mileage, manufacturing year, etc. The dataset can be found at https://www.kaggle.com/datasets/hellbuoy/car-price-prediction

 ## Problem Addressed
 The main problem that this dataset addresses is car price prediction.
 Given a set of car features like engine power, mileage, manufacturing year, etc., the goal is to predict the car's price.
 This is a regression task since the car price is a continuous quantity.

 ## Existing Solutions
 There are several solutions (notebooks) already developed on Kaggle for this dataset.
-These solutions include different modeling approaches and techniques like linear regression, random forest regression, support vector regression, etc.
+These solutions include different modeling approaches and techniques like linear regression, random forest regression, support vector regression, etc. You can find them in the next URL: https://www.kaggle.com/datasets/hellbuoy/car-price-prediction/code

 The minimum necessary solution to be able to train and save a model would include: